lmascelli/dotfiles/nvim/README.md

 - [ ] make every module that could be lazy loaded so. (keymaps, options, ecc...)

-- [ ] better explain in init.lua comments what's happening.
+- [ ] better explaination in init.lua comments of what's happening.